Kodular/Documentation/docs/components/sensors/temperature-sensor.md

 ## Overview

-<p>Non-visible component that measures the temperature of the air in the room in degrees Celsius.
-This sensor implementation varies across devices.</p>
+Non-visible component that measures the temperature of the air in the room in degrees Celsius.
+This sensor implementation varies across devices.

 ## Events